-Higher-rep lower weight training styles are usually associated with professional bodybuilders.
-There are many exceptions where people achieve incredible aesthetic results doing mostly strength work, but as training volume and frequency are king when you compete, you’ll find a strong bias to hypertrophy dominated training blocks.
+Higher rep lower weight training styles are usually associated with professional bodybuilders.
+There are many exceptions where people achieve incredible aesthetic results doing mostly strength work, but as training volume and frequency are king when you compete, you’ll find a strong bias to hypertrophy dominated training programs.

 - Accentuate – the primary training goal is develop specific muscle groups in isolation, and thereby sculpt the body one muscle group at a time.
 You can programme to accentuate certain muscles and shape more accurately than strength training alone.

 - Pumped / Bubbly – With tons of hypertrophy volume, both in session and for a short while after the session, you’ll notice a greater pump and bubbliness of your muscles.
 More ‘aired up’.
 The pump doesn’t last forever unfortanately, but the overall bubbly look will when you get big enough.

 - Muscle-Mind-Connection – The emphasis of hypertrophy training is to mentally and physically isolate the desired muscle group.
 To really feel that muscle fire and tightly contract.
 To burn.
 In applying this intense focus, you maximise mechanical tension and therefore growth.

 - Targeted Growth – Another benefit of Hypertrophy Training is that it is often used to target or improve lagging body parts, both from a size and strength perspective.
 If your bench press is failing due to weak triceps, getting in extra tricep isolation work will help.
 And if you have small calves – time to focus on them and get lots of volume in!